Aramantos/MS1-World-Wide-Web/README.md

 ** **

 For a product we use every day I find there is a remarkable lack of knowledge about the history and foundation of how the world wide web started.
-This webpage seeks to educate people on wwws history and to highlight the people who created it.
+This webpage seeks to educate people on the world wide webs history and to highlight the people who created it.

 **1. Strategy**